 DHS says officers in Chicago fired at driver who ‘rammed the law enforcement vehicle’

-(CNN) — Federal agents shot at a woman after she rammed a law enforcement vehicle in Chicago, according to the Department of Homeland Security, amid escalating anti-ICE protests and the Trump administration’s efforts to clamp down on unrest in Democratic-led cities.
+(CNN) — Federal agents shot at a woman after she rammed a law enforcement vehicle in Chicago, according to the Department of Homeland Security (DHS), amid escalating anti-ICE protests and the Trump administration’s efforts to clamp down on unrest in Democrat-led cities.

 “Agents were unable to move their vehicles and exited the car.
 One of the drivers who rammed the law enforcement vehicle was armed with a semi-automatic weapon,” McLaughlin said in her post.
 “Law enforcement was forced to deploy their weapons and fire defensive shots at an armed US citizen who drove herself to the hospital to get care for wounds.”

-The armed woman was recently named in an intelligence bulletin last week “for doxing agents and posting online,” McLaughlin said.
-The woman has not been named, and her condition was unclear Saturday.
-McLaughlin did not provide details on which agency the officers who opened fire are part of.
+The woman was identified as Marimar Martinez by the DHS, which said she is in FBI custody after being discharged from the hospital.
+Martinez was recently named in an intelligence bulletin last week “for doxing agents and posting online,” McLaughlin said.

+DHS said another person, Anthony Ian Santos Ruiz, was “involved in the ramming” and is in law enforcement custody.
+It is unclear whether Martinez or Ruiz have been charged or if they have legal representation.

+A spokesperson for Chicago’s Mount Sinai Hospital confirmed to CNN that the woman involved in the shooting with federal agents was treated and released.

 No officers were seriously hurt in the incident, said McLaughlin, who also accused local police in Chicago of leaving the scene.

-Note: Correction: An earlier version of this story misidentified Chicago’s Brighton Park neighborhood.